Snow Emergency Notification System

 Where can residents park vehicles during snow emergencies?

-Residents should park vehciles on their private property during snow emergencies.
+Residents should park vehicles on their private property during snow emergencies.
 If a resident is a renter and only has on-street parking available, the resident should coordinate with landlords to determined potential parking options.
-The City will coordinate with local businesses or property owners to provide temporary parking locations during snow emergency events.
+The City has made two locations available to on-street parkers during snow emergencies:

 Can snow plow crews prevent driveways and/or alley entrances from being blocked?